-A total of 10 groundwater monitoring points have been installed at the site and have been subject to periodic groundwater elevation monitoring between October 2014 and September 2019 (as detailed in the Hydrogeological Assessment, SLR 2020).
+A total of 10 groundwater monitoring points were installed at the site and have been subject to periodic groundwater elevation monitoring between October 2014 and September 2019 (as detailed in the Hydrogeological Assessment, SLR 2020).
 A summary of the analysis related to the Storm Water Management Plan is presented below:

 - The highest groundwater elevations are recorded in the sand and gravel at 1,274.87 masl (16.21 m below ground surface [bgs]) on November 20, 2014.
-Groundwater levels have been declining since, and in July 2019 had reached a low of 1273.65 masl (17.43 m bgs) at the same monitoring point; and - Minimal fluctuation in the groundwater levels within the sand and gravel indicates very little or no influence from pumping within residential wells completed in the bedrock in the area.
+Groundwater levels have been declining since, and in July 2019 had reached a low of 1273.65 masl (17.43 m bgs) at the same monitoring point. - Minimal fluctuation in the groundwater levels within the sand and gravel indicates very little or no influence from pumping within residential wells completed in the bedrock in the area.

-It is noted that the base of the settlement ponds will be approximately 3 m bgs in the glacial till, and consequently a minimum of 10 metres above the sand and gravel groundwater table.
+The base of the settlement ponds will be approximately 3 m bgs in the glacial till, and consequently a minimum of 10 m above the sand and gravel groundwater table.
 Groundwater monitoring will be ongoing to ensure that the base of the pit (and the infiltration areas) will be kept a minimum of 1.0 m above the maximum groundwater table.
 The drainage features will be designed to prevent direct interaction with the groundwater system.

-1.4 Hydrology
+1.2 Hydrology

-1.4.1 Overview
+1.2.1 Overview

-The site is located approximately 1 km upslope of the Big Hill Springs Provincial Park and is located within the surface water catchment of an Unnamed Watercourse which forms a tributary to the larger Bighill Creek.
-No surface water bodies (streams or lakes) have been identified within the site area itself; however, there are two larger sloughs in the northwest corner considered as Class III (seasonal) wetlands which are to be retained on the landscape.
+The site is located approximately 1 km upslope of the Big Hill Springs Provincial Park and is located within the surface water catchment of an Unnamed Watercourse which forms a tributary to the larger Bighill

+Creek.
+No surface water bodies (streams or lakes) have been identified within the site area itself; however, there are two wetlands in the northwest corner considered as Class III (seasonal) wetlands which are to be retained on the landscape.
 The small wetlands scattered across the property where aggregate extraction will take place are not going to be retained.
 Mountain Ash will consider upgrading or replacing wetlands however possible at the time of reclamation.

-The sloughs located in the northwest corner of the site (Figure 2) are fed by rainfall and snowmelt from the local catchment (4.94 ha) and from the catchment (95.8 ha) to the north of Highway 567 (via a culvert located beneath the highway).
-These sloughs will be retained on the landscape and this small area will not be developed for aggregate extraction with exception of construction of settlement Pond C (Figure 2).
-The Hydrogeological Assessment (SLR, 2020) also confirms that these sloughs are not groundwater fed.
+The wetlands located in the northwest corner of the site (see wetland area on Drawing 2), which do not have a surface discharge outlet, are fed by rainfall and snowmelt from the local catchment and from a portion of the catchment to the north of Highway 567 (via a culvert located beneath the highway).
+These wetlands will be retained on the landscape and this small area will not be developed for aggregate extraction with exception of construction of settlement Pond C (Drawing 2).
+The Hydrogeological Assessment (SLR 2020) also confirms that these wetlands are not groundwater fed.

-Giving the impermeable nature of the surficial soils at surface, infiltration of precipitation (snow or rainfall) landing on the existing site would be limited; therefore, the predominant hydrological regime would be characterised by stormwater runoff.
+Giving the impermeable nature of the surficial soils at surface, infiltration of precipitation (snow or rainfall) landing on the existing site would be limited; therefore, the predominant hydrological regime would be characterized by stormwater runoff.

-1.4.2 Rainfall Data
+1.2.2 Rainfall Data

 Intensity Duration Frequency (IDF) rainfall data has been obtained from the Environment and Climate Change Canada Website for the rainfall gauge located at Calgary International Airport some 30 km southeast of the site (ID 3031094).
 The period of record used to derive the IDF statistics is from 1947 through 2015.
 The IDF graph represents rainfall storm duration against rainfall intensity for varying rainfall return periods and is used to inform the outline hydraulic design / sizing of stormwater management features.
-A copy of the IDF Graph is included as Appendix A.

-1.5 Proposed Development
+1.3 Proposed Development